maptiler/maptiler-sdk-js/readme.md

 # Many styles to choose from
-MapTiler teams maintains a few styles that we have decided to expose from th SDK.
+MapTiler teams maintains a few styles that we have decided to expose from the SDK.
 This has two advantages:
 - they are easier to remember, no need to type along style URL
 - if we make an update to a style, you will benefit from it without modifying your codebase